Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Experimental Results

 \subsection{Real-world Experiment}

 In the first set of experiments, we focus on validating the effectiveness of the proposed skid-steering model as well as the localization algorithm.
-Specifically, we investigated the localization accuracy by estimating skid-steering kinematic parameters $\boldsymbol \xi$ (Eq.~\ref{eq:ICRmat_5par}) online and compared that to the competing methods.
+Specifically, we investigated the localization accuracy by estimating skid-steering kinematic parameters $\boldsymbol \xi$ (Eq.~\eqref{eq:ICRmat_5par}) online and compared that to the competing methods.
 To demonstrate the generality of our method, we conducted experiments under various environmental conditions.
-As shown in Fig~\ref{fig:terrain}, the environments involved in our robotic data collection include (a) lawn, (b) cement brick, (c) wooden bridge, (d) muddy road, (e) asphalt road, (f) ceramic tiles, (g) carpet, and (h) wooden floor.
-Also, Fig.~\ref{fig:visual_map} shows one representative trajectory and visual features estimated by the proposed method on a selected sequence, e.g., ``SEQ20-CP01", in which our robot traversed both outdoors and indoors.
+The environments involved in our robotic data collection include (a) lawn, (b) cement brick, (c) wooden bridge, (d) muddy road, (e) asphalt road, (f) ceramic tiles, (g) carpet, and (h) wooden floor.
+The representative figures in 8 types of terrains are also shown in the experiments of~\cite{zuo2019visual}.

 We note that since GPS signal is not always available in all tests (e.g., indoor tests), we use both final drift and root-mean-squared error (RMSE) of absolute translational error (ATE)~\cite{zhang2018tutorial} as our metrics.
-To make this possible, we started and terminated each experiment in the same position.
 It is also important to point out that, in the research community, it is preferred to use publicly-available datasets to conduct experiments to facilitate comparison between different researchers.
 However, most localization datasets publicly available either utilize passenger cars (KITTI~\cite{Geiger2013IJRR}, Kaist Complex Urban~\cite{jeong2019complex}, Oxford Robotcar~\cite{RobotCarDatasetIJRR}) or lack of one or multiple synchronized low cost sensors (NCLT~\cite{carlevaris2016university}, and Canadian 3DMap~\cite{tong2013canadian}).
 To this end, we also plan to release a comprehensive dataset specifically with low-cost sensors, as our future work.